SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-optimization.md

 - `timeout` is a number that indicates the amount of time (in milliseconds) during which the SSR server tries to render a page, before falling back to CSR.
 Once the delay has expired, the server returns the `index.html` of the CSR, which does not contain any pre-rendered markup.
 The CSR app (`index.html`) is served with a `Cache-Control:no-store` header.
 As a result, it is not stored by the cache layer.
 SSR pages do not contain this header because it is preferable to cache SSR pages.

   In the background, the SSR server continues to render the SSR version of the page.
 Once this rendering finishes, the page is placed in a local cache to be returned the next time it is requested.
-By default, the server clears the page from its cache after returning it for the first time.
-It is assumed that you are using an additional layer to cache pages externally.
+By default, the server clears the page from its cache after returning it for the first time. _It is assumed and recommended that you are using an additional layer to cache pages externally_.

   A value of 0 will instantly return the CSR page.